Fosome/garb/README.md

 garb
 ====

-  by Tony Pitale and Justin Marney
+  by Tony Pitale with much help from Justin Marney, Patrick Reagan and others at Viget Labs

   http://github.com/vigetlabs/garb